Cash Runway Calculator

 Burn rate scenario planner: modeling multi-lever cuts

-A burn rate scenario planner combines multiple cut levers into a single outcome: total monthly savings, new runway months, and total revenue damage.
-This planner uses an efficiency-ranked greedy optimizer: given a target runway (default 18 months), it finds the lever mix that hits the target with minimum revenue damage.
+Multi-lever modeling combines several cuts into a single outcome: total monthly savings, new runway months, and total revenue damage.
+Under the hood we run an efficiency-ranked greedy optimizer — given a target runway (default 18 months), it finds the lever mix that hits the target with minimum revenue damage.
 Four scenario modes — Fire Drill, Efficient, Growth-Preserving, and Profitability — weight the optimization differently.

 Fire Drill mode maximizes savings (useful when runway is under 6 months).
 Growth-Preserving mode excludes marketing cuts and growth pause, so the runway extension comes at minimum cost to future MRR.
 Profitability mode enables all levers at full cut.
 The 6-dimension report card scores each scenario on Runway Safety, Default Alive Probability, Growth vs Survival, Burn Quality, Optionality, and Fundraise Readiness.